imabderrahim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script deletes all the regular files (not directories) with a .js extension that are present in the current directory and all its subfolders
 - **11-directories**
 This script counts the number of directories and sub-directories in the current directory
+- **12-newest_files**
+This script displays the 10 newest files in the current directory